Updated Policies due to COVID-19

 Summer Camps and Intensive

-During the summer months, we offer various camps and an intermediate/advanced level intensive.
+During the summer months, we offer various camps, one intermediate and one advanced level intensives.
 These are week-long programs, offered at all levels, which focus on dance and dance-related topics.
 The dancers take an extended ballet technique class daily, which covers more material than regular classes.
 Since the dancers are taking daily technique class, they are able to retain their corrections more easily, allowing them to find a deeper and quicker understanding of them.
 Additionally, we offer them the opportunity to try different styles of dance as well as give them an education on topics that are helpful in making them well-rounded dancers, such as daily lessons in nutrition, anatomy and physiology, music, drama, choreography, etc. For more information, visit our Summer Programs page.

 Springfield Ballet offers ballet-themed birthday parties!
 We provide two hours of studio time, a dance related craft, a dance instructor for the duration of the party, a 45-minute dance class for ten dancers, decorations, and space for presents and cake.
 For more details and costs, please call (417) 862-1343.